Code-Institute-Submissions/gym-website/README.md

 Using h6 made the text clear but bold did not highlight a hover.
 Will leave as is for now - figure out another day.

+Menu Bar and Contact sections.
+Contact section div's were moving up between icon and menu items.
+Tried inline on every element in both menu bar and contact section.
+Fixed with a clear of both previous floats.

+Contact sections
+Right section was below other two. use contact-sections > div{ display: inline-block; } to fix.
+As used by Blue and Orange boxes during lessons.

+Blank Line
+Was expecting <h3> </h3> to give a blank line of text with a carriage return.
+Block element <p> </p> also did not give a blank line with a carriage return.

 TBD's
 - Fix pdf links in MD above.
 - fix fonts.
 - Change icon?
 - Fix reverse order menu so index.html does not need to be reversed.
+- Add blank line.